RichardDeodutt/Deployment-4/README.md

 - Jenkins Server seems to become unresponsive during cypress test it might be because of not enough resources so I used a c5.xlarge which is not free tier to avoid this.
 Can't avoid a issue with the cypress test.

 - Stopping a job when it's building the tools might cause issues with npm so using a time based method is unreliable as it guesses when it starts.
 Need a better method to check when it auto starts the first job and cancels it or a way to have it not auto start a first job.

--Need a better way to check when the Jenkins deployed ec2 is up and running then just waiting.

 # Improvements